HPV Infection in Men – Diagnosis and Treatment in NYC

 Some HPV viruses cause sexually transmitted genital warts (HPV 6 and 11) and others cause diseases such as cervical cancer (HPV 16 and 18).
 Other HPV viruses cause foot warts and warts on other parts of the body.

 What are the Symptoms of HPV in Adult Men?

 Most men and women who are infected with HPV do not know it, as they have no symptoms.
-Symptoms of HPV may occur many months or even years after initial infection.
+Symptoms of HPV may occur many months or even years after the initial infection.
 The most common symptoms of HPV infection are genital warts.
-Other symptoms such as anal cancer and cervical cancer occur many years after initial infection.
+Other symptoms such as anal cancer and cervical cancer occur many years after the initial infection.

 Genital Warts in Men

 HPV may also contribute to the risk of cervical, penile, and anal cancer.
 It may also cause oral cancer.

 All sexually active heterosexual men and women are at risk for HPV.
 Gay men are at particularly high risk for HPV infections.

 What can be Done to Prevent HPV Infection?

 Safe sex practices can prevent or decrease the chances of HPV infection.
 Because most men and women who are infected with HPV do not have any symptoms they may spread HPV to their partners without either of the partners knowing it.